GruberMarkus/Export-RecipientPermissions/docs/README.md

 For on-prem installations, list all Exchange Server Remote PowerShell URIs the script can use

 For Exchange Online use 'https://outlook.office365.com/powershell-liveid/', or the URI specific to your cloud environment
 ### 1.2.3.
+ExchangeOnlineConnectionParameters
+This hashtable will be passed as parameter to Connect-ExchangeOnline

+Allowed values: AppId, AzureADAuthorizationEndpointUri, BypassMailboxAnchoring, Certificate, CertificateFilePath, CertificatePassword, CertificateThumbprint, Credential, DelegatedOrganization, EnableErrorReporting, ExchangeEnvironmentName, LogDirectoryPath, LogLevel, Organization, PageSize, TrackPerformance, UseMultithreading, UserPrincipalName

+Values not in the allow list are removed or replaced with values determined by the script
+### 1.2.4.
 ExchangeCredentialUsernameFile, ExchangeCredentialPasswordFile, UseDefaultCredential
 Credentials for Exchange connection

 Username and password are stored as encrypted secure strings, if UseDefaultCredential is not enabled
-### 1.2.4.
+### 1.2.5.
 ParallelJobsExchange, ParallelJobsAD, ParallelJobsLocal
 Maximum Exchange, AD and local sessions/jobs running in parallel.

 Watch CPU and RAM usage, and your Exchange throttling policy.
-### 1.2.5.
+### 1.2.6.
 GrantorFilter
 Only check grantors where the filter criteria matches $true.

 Attributes of the variable $Grantor that can be filtered: